glpi-project/docdev/source/devapi/mainobjects.rst

 Main framework objects
 ----------------------

 GLPI contains numerous classes; but there are a few common objects you'd have to know about.
-All GLPI classes are in the ``inc`` directory.
+All GLPI classes are in the ``src`` directory.
+Prior to GLPI 10.0, the classes were in the ``inc`` directory.
+Now, only non-class PHP files remain there.

 .. note::